valhuber/genai_demo_agentic_runtime/README.md

    - Navigate to Orders
    - Select Order #2
    - Add a new Item
-   - Choose Product #5 (which has multiple suppliers)
+   - Choose Egyptian Cotton Sheets (which has multiple suppliers)
    - Set quantity to 1
    - Click Save